-Kate has a Masters Degree in Education and volunteers as a Court Appointed Special Advocate (CASA).
+Kate has a Masters Degree in Education and was a Court Appointed Special Advocate (CASA).
 She was a supervisor, training coordinator, and ski and snowboard instructor at Eldora Mountain Resort for 15 years.
 Kate’s background includes working in the mental health field and environmental consulting.

 Since 2010, Hutch has been critical to race production of each and every Colorado High School Cycling League race; and also sits on the board of directors for the Bailey HUNDO.
 In January 2016 he joined the league as the Operations Director after a five-year career as National Sales Manager of Primal Wear, Inc. Prior to moving to Colorado in 2010, Hutch was a high school math teacher in California, and ran a nationally ranked soccer program.
 In his free time, he enjoys racing his mountain bike, hiking, camping, snowboarding, and playing the guitar.